openstack/trove/doc/source/user/create-db.rst

 #. **Get the IP address of the database instance**

-   First, use the :command:`trove list` command to list all instances and their IDs:
+   First, use the :command:`openstack database instance list` command to list all instances and their IDs:

    .. code-block:: console

-      $ trove list
+      $ openstack database instance list
       +--------------------------------------+------------------+-----------+-------------------+--------+-----------+------+
       |                  id                  |       name       | datastore | datastore_version | status | flavor_id | size |
       +--------------------------------------+------------------+-----------+-------------------+--------+-----------+------+